 Baby crying.
 I cannot tell you how often I hear from moms in my office that their baby crying is a trigger for anger or anxiety.
 And it makes so much sense.
 When our baby is crying, we often feel helpless, like something is wrong and we don’t know what to do to help them feel better.
 Or we feel angry, like we have done everything they need, and still they are unhappy with us.
-It can directly impact our self worth as a parent, and can make us doubt our parenting abilities.
+It can directly impact our self-worth as a parent and can make us doubt our parenting abilities.
 It makes sense that your baby crying can trigger feelings of anger, anxiety, and depression.

 1. Take a Deep Breath

 First things first.
 When you feel your baby is crying and you are starting to feel overwhelmed and have heightened emotions, take a deep breath.
 The adrenaline will be rushing through your body, signalling to your brain that you need to get into your fight or flight response.
 So before we can do anything else, we need to calm this response down.

 Close your eyes.
 Imagine you are sitting on a beach somewhere (or wherever your favourite spot is) and take some deep breaths.
 Breathe in and out, in and out.
 Calm your nervous system down so you can think clearly.

 2. Take a Sensory Break

 Sometimes in order to calm yourself down, you need to take space from your baby.
 Sometimes deep breathing on its own, while you are still holding your crying baby, doesn’t work.
 This is when I encourage moms to make sure the baby’s needs are met.
 Is your baby in a safe place?
 Is your baby fed?
 Is your baby changed?
 If the answers to all these questions are yes, sometimes it is ok to take a break.